 We invest significantly in the research and development of LiDAR technology.
-Our research and development expenses were RMB149.8 million, RMB229.7 million (US\$35.6 million), RMB163.1 million and RMB210.6 million (US\$32.7 million) in 2019, 2020 and the nine months ended September 30, 2020 and 2021, respectively, accounting for 43.0%, 55.3%, 64.4% and 45.8% of the net revenues for these periods, respectively.
+Our research and development expenses were RMB149.8 million, RMB229.7 million and RMB368.4 million (US\$51.8 million) in 2019, 2020 and 2021, respectively, accounting for 43.0%, 55.3% and 51.1% of the net revenues for these periods, respectively.
+Our research and development expenses were RMB210.6 million and RMB376.4 million (US\$52.9 million) for the nine months ended September 30, 2021 and 2022, respectively, accounting for 45.8% and 47.4% of the net revenues for the same periods, respectively.
 Based on the resulting LiDAR technology, we have developed and produced a full range of LiDAR solutions and products to suit the various needs of our customers.
 Our LiDAR products have been thoroughly tested and validated by our customers' deployments in large volumes.
-We have shipped over 22,000 units of LiDAR since inception, which facilitated tens of millions of kilometers of real-world autonomous driving cumulatively, according to the Frost & Sullivan Report.
+We have shipped approximately 54,800 units of LiDAR since inception, which facilitated tens of millions of kilometers of real-world autonomous driving cumulatively, according to the Frost & Sullivan Report.
 In addition, our proprietary ASICs are able to integrate hundreds of components into very few chips, greatly simplifying and optimizing the traditional TX/RX architecture and lowering the cost.
-We currently apply our v1.0 and v1.5 ASICs to our LiDAR products, and are in the process of developing v2.0 and v3.0 ASICs.
+We currently apply and produce in volume our v1.0 and v1.5 ASICs to our LiDAR products, and are in the process of developing v2.0 and v3.0 ASICs.

-According to the Frost & Sullivan Report, we are the global leader in LiDARs for the Autonomous Mobility market in 2020 in terms of revenue, and our revenue generated from the Autonomous Mobility market accounted for approximately 40% of the global market share.
+According to the Frost & Sullivan Report, we are the global leader in LiDARs for the Autonomous Mobility market in 2021 in terms of revenue, and our revenue generated from the Autonomous Mobility market accounted for approximately 60% of the global market share.
 Our financial performance is significantly dependent on our ability to maintain our leading position which is further dependent on our continuous investments in research and development.
 We believe it is essential that we continue to upgrade our LiDAR products as we successfully implement our research and development roadmap, especially on our proprietary ASICs.
 If we fail to continue our innovation, our market position and net revenues may be adversely affected, and our investments in that area will not be recovered.